vasilii-kovalev/hydrate-text/README.md

 ## Features

 - **Light-weight**.
 Less than 1 KiB (actual size depends on imported functions).
 - **Dependency-free**.
-Only development dependencies are installed.
+Only bundled JavaScript files and TypeScript type declarations.
 - **Tree-shakable**.
 Only imported code comes to your bundle.
 - **ES Modules** and **CommonJS** syntax are supported.
 - Strongly typed with **TypeScript**.
 All types are exported alongside with the core functions.